Blendify/blender-manual/blender_docs/manual/data_system/files/media/video_formats.rst

    - `Lagarith Lossless Video Codec <http://lags.leetcode.net/codec.html>`__

 AVI Codec
    AVI codec compression.
-Which codecs are available dependents on the operating system.
+Which codecs are available depends on the operating system.
    When an AVI codec is initially chosen, the codec dialog is automatically launched.
    The codec can be changed directly using the *Set Codec* button which appears (*AVI Codec settings.*).
 AVI Jpeg